Skip to main content

 0-9 nmol/L; <3 nmol/L prior to adrenarche

-Sample & container required Serum (red top)
+Sample & container required SST (gold top) or serum (red top)

 Sample volume 0.5 mL